Infant feeding

 • Diagnosed antenatally with cleft lip or palate

-• Diagnosed antenatally with chromosomal disorder (eg Down’s Syndrome)
+• Diagnosed antenatally with chromosomal disorder (such as Down’s Syndrome).

 Room 6 hours